Our Living Writer app review will cover all the important features of this novel-writing tool, and if it’s the right choice for your work.

 Its menus are specifically made for finding novel templates, creating outlines, moving chapter by chapter through a book, and maintaining a glossary of your characters, events, locations, and more.

 Let’s just say that George R. R. Martin would love it…but this hyper-focus on novel writing doesn’t really make the editing tool suitable for anything shorter, unlike apps like Ulysses that are excellent for blog writing.
+Check out our Great Courses review.

 Security and Cloud Support